Academic dress of the University of London: Doctors

 A hood made of wool and lined with silk.
 The colours used are the same as the gown.
-The PhD has all its edges bound with blue silk (or prior to 1997, in the faculty colour silk).
+The PhD has all its edges bound with blue silk (or prior to 1997, in the faculty colour silk, or since 2022, no binding at all).

 Caps

-Everyone below the rank of doctor wears a standard black cloth mortarboard.
+Everyone below the rank of doctor wears a standard black mortarboard made of cloth (wool), though the regulations are ambiguously worded to imply velvet might be used as substitute.
+A silk-covered button and silk tassel issues from the apex.

-Doctors wear a black velvet (or, prior to 1997, cloth for PhD) Tudor bonnet which has a cord and tassel of the faculty colour.
+Doctors wear a black velvet (or, prior to 1997, cloth for PhD) Tudor bonnet which has a cord and tassel of the faculty colour (or since 1997, the PhD has a claret cord and tassels).
+In undress, they wear a square cap.

 Women may wear a black Oxford ladies soft cap in lieu of mortarboard.